mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 When you use the [instance-level endpoint](#use-the-gitlab-endpoint-for-npm-packages), only the packages with names in the format of `@scope/package-name` are available.

 - The `@scope` is the root namespace of the GitLab project.
-To follow NPM convention, it should be lowercase, however GitLab's package registry does allow for uppercase
+To follow NPM convention, it should be lowercase, however GitLabs package registry does allow for uppercase
 - The `package-name` can be whatever you want.

 For example, if your project is `https://gitlab.example.com/my-org/engineering-group/team-amazing/analytics`,